NorthOC/damp2ph/README.md

 You could even generate pages without markdown files.

+Template variables are stored in `pages.json` in the form of key:value pairs (variable_name: string).

 ### Body

 The body template can have two different types of variables: string literal and html.

-The string literal variables are denoted as `{%= variable %}`.
+In the body templates, the string literal variables are denoted as `{%= variable %}`.
 The equals sign signifies to the compiler that this variable will be replaced with a value of a string found in the `pages.json` file.

-The html code variables are denoted as `{% variable %}`.
+The html variables in body templates are denoted as `{% variable %}`.
 The compiler will then generate html code and input that code into the template where the variable is written.
 For such a variable, the location of the markdown file needs to be provided in `pages.json`.

 ### Head

 The head template only supports string literal variables, however, they are denoted as `{% variable %}`.
 This design is subject to change.

-If your head template contains the keyword `{% description %}`, you need to provide the same value:key pair to your `pages.json` file.
+If your head template contains the keyword `{% description %}`, you need to provide the same key : value pair to your `pages.json` file.
 Example: `'description': 'my example of something here'`

 ### Automatic meta description

-he reason body templates are processed first, is to generate meta descriptions.
-In order to disable or override this feature, include a key:value pair in your `pages.json` either featuring the key `desc` or `description`.
+The reason body templates are processed first, is to generate meta descriptions.
+In order to disable or override this feature, include a key:value pair in your `pages.json` either featuring the key `desc` or `description` with any value.
 The compiler knows not to generate an automatic meta description for a url which includes one of these keys.